RectifiedFlow/RectifiedFlow.github.io/_pages/blog.md

   <!-- Text -->
   <p>
-    <strong>Rectified flow</strong> offers a simplified yet unified perspective on flow- and diffusion-based generative modeling and has been widely applied to state-of-the-art image, audio, and video generation.
-It was derived by simplifying diffusion models to the extreme both conceptually and algorithmically, thereby uncovering a principled framework for rectifying transport maps to learn straightened ODE dynamics for fast discretized inference.
+    <strong>Rectified flow</strong> offers a straightforward yet unified perspective on flow- and diffusion-based generative modeling.
+It has been increasingly used for state-of-the-art image, audio, and video generation, thanks to its simplicity and efficiency.
+.
   </p>

   <p>